-I am a biogeographer and botanist, and currently a PhD student of Alexandre Antonelli at the University of Gothenburg, Sweden.
-My primary research interest is in tropical biodiversity, in particular the evolution of South American and African savannas.
-I integrate molecular phylogenies with information of species distributions and traits, to understand biodiversity over time and space.
-I am particularly interested in the evolution of palms (Arecaceae) and grasses (Poaceae).
+I am a postdoctoral researcher at the EA lab and synthesis group of the German Centre for Integrative Biodiversity Research (iDiv) in Leipzig, Germany.
+My primary research interest is the evolution of tropical biodiversity and the use of big data for biogeography and conservation.
+I integrate large-scale data sets of species distribution with molecular phylogenies and traits, to understand biodiversity over time and space, in particular of plants in the South American and African savannas.
+I am particularly interested in the evolution of the pineapple family (Bromeliaceae) and palms (Arecaceae).
 My research is mostly based on specimen and trait collection in the field and bioinformatics.
-In particular, I am involved with the development of methods/software to use “big data” (i.e. next generation molecular sequencing data and large numbers of species occurrence records) in biogeography.
+In particular, I am involved with the development of methods/software to use next-generation molecular sequencing data and large numbers of species occurrence records in biogeography.